Skip to main content

 Introduction to rpk

 The rpk command line interface tool is designed to manage your entire Redpanda cluster, without the need to run a separate script for each function, as with Apache Kafka.
-The rpk commands handle everything from configuring nodes and low-level tuning, to high-level general Redpanda tasks.
+The rpk commands handle everything from configuring brokers and low-level tuning, to high-level general Redpanda tasks.
 For example, you can use rpk to perform rolling upgrades and tuning, monitor your cluster’s health, and implement access control lists (ACLs) and other security features.
 You can also use rpk to perform basic streaming tasks, such as creating topics, producing to topics, and consuming from topics.

 In general, rpk commands can be divided into these categories: